airquality-trondheim/backend/readme.md

 - swagger-jsdoc 4.0.0, for generating swagger documentation
 - swagger-ui-express 4.1.4, for generating a served API documentation page
 - typescript 4.0.3, for typed javascript
-- validator 13.1.17, for request data validation
+- validatorjs 3.21.0, for request data validation

 ### Development dependencies
 - @types/express 4.17.8, for type annotations for Express.js